UCLM-ESI/legacy-upper/README.md

 reply to the client the uppercase version of the text message that it sends.

 As they have a teaching objective.
 I sacrificed error handling (like exceptions) for readability and size.
-A right implementation should add that mechanisms.
+A right implementation should add those mechanisms.

-You should install ``git`` software in your computer and download this repository with next command:
+You should install ``git`` software and download this repository by this way:

     $ git clone https://github.com/UCLM-ESI/upper.git